Aiden-ytarame/AttributeNetworkWrapper/README.md

 This is a Fody weaver addin, which runs on build to modify the IL of the project.

 A lot of this took inspiration from Mirror, the networking library for unity.
+I thought that would be cool if something like that was usable outside of unity, so here we are.

 ## Use